Optimal Investment and Consumption Strategies with General Cost Structure under CRRA Utility: Optimal policies for fixed and proportional transaction costs

-One can also understand the results $\widehat{\phi}_B= \phi_B$ and $\widehat{\phi}_S= \phi_S$ for the case of only proportional transaction cost in an intuitive way.
-When the portfolio sits on the trading boundaries $\phi_B$ or $\phi_S$.
-Then the next moment, there are two possibilities: (1) the portfolio is still on the trading boundary or moves to the inside of the no-trade region.
-In this case, no trading is needed.
-(2) the portfolio moves to the outside of the no-trade region.
-In this case, one only needs to trade as small an amount of the risky asset as possible to bring the portfolio to the trading boundary.
-This minimizes the transaction cost.
-If one moved the portfolio to the inside of the no-transaction region, a certain portion of the proportional transaction cost would be wasted as after trading the portfolio had the chance of moving to the inside of the no-trade region in the following moment.
+\begin{Remark} The boundary conditions involving only proportional costs differ from the other cases discussed earlier.
+This is because, in this case, $\phi_B=\widehat{\phi}_B$ and $\phi_S=\widehat{\phi}_S$, which imposes a constraint on the second derivative of the optimal free boundaries $\phi_B$ and $\phi_S$.
+See Appendix \ref{appendix: proof fixed or prop}. \end{Remark}

-We comment that, as the proportional costs' rate $k_2$ increases, the optimal buying boundary $\phi_B$ will decrease and the optimal sell boundary $\phi_S$ will increase.
-Therefore, an increment in $k_2$ will widen the no-trade range and make the investor trade less frequently.
+The results $\widehat{\phi}_B= \phi_B$ and $\widehat{\phi}_S= \phi_S$ in the case of only proportional transaction costs have a natural interpretation.
+When the portfolio is positioned at the trading boundaries $\phi_B$ or $\phi_S$, there are two possibilities in the next moment: (1) the portfolio remains at the trading boundary or moves toward the interior of the no-trade region, in which case no trading is needed; or (2) the portfolio moves outside the no-trade region.
+In the latter case, one only needs to trade the smallest possible amount of the risky asset to return the portfolio to the trading boundary, thereby minimizing transaction costs.
+If one instead trades into the interior of the no-trade region, part of the proportional transaction cost may be wasted, since the portfolio may subsequently move back into the no-trade region.